mistweaverco/juu.nvim/README.md

 <p></p>

-A minimal input styling plugin for Neovim.
+A minimal input styling plugin for Neovim with notification and LSP progress support.

 Juu is swahili for "up" or "above".

-It styles the input and select windows in Neovim.
+It styles the input and select windows in Neovim, provides a configurable `vim.notify()` backend, and displays LSP progress notifications.

 <p></p>